eeditiones/e-editiones-website/posts/print-css.md

 coverImageCredits:
 ---

 > TEI Publisher 8 will support creating print output using CSS Paged Media.
-This supplements the existing FO and LaTeX output modes.
-While FO or LaTeX require quite some customization in the ODD, CSS Print extends the existing HTML view and CSS styles to layout the text on the printed page.
+This feature supplements the existing FO and LaTeX output modes.
+While FO and LaTeX require quite some customization in the ODD, Print CSS extends the existing HTML view and CSS styles to layout the text on the printed page.

-Though it has improved, browser support for CSS Paged Media (often also called *CSS Print*) is still lacking.
+Though it has improved, browser support for CSS Paged Media (often also called *Print CSS*) is still insufficient.
 However, there are tools to fill the gap.
-The starting point for my recent exploration into this technology was an edition of medevial texts on the life of a saint.
+The starting point for my recent exploration into this technology was an edition of medieval hagiography.
 The editors requested a printout, which should ideally resemble the future website as closely as possible, so corrections could be done on paper.
-While LaTeX does provide all the fancy features needed (e.g. an aligned parallel layout of transcription and translation using the powerful reledpar package), the result would quickly diverge from the web version, thus not being suitable for a review process.
+While LaTeX does provide all the fancy features needed (e.g. an aligned parallel layout of transcription and translation using the powerful reledpar package), the result would quickly diverge from the web version, hence would not be suitable for the review process.

 Looking into CSS Paged Media as an alternative, I was surprised by what is possible by now in the browser.
-The book had quite a complex layout, using different types of margin notes, text critical apparatus etc. Even though I could not realize every feature just within the browser and had to switch to an external utility (see below), the results were satisfactory and would certainly be sufficient for a slightly simpler edition.
+The book had quite a complex layout, using different types of marginal notes, text critical apparatus etc. Even though I could not realize every feature just within the browser and had to switch to an external utility (see below), the results were satisfactory and would certainly be sufficient for a slightly simpler edition.

 ## A print preview for TEI Publisher